WeaponizedAutismDev/hqr_out/README.md

 python db_query.py export-csv devices.db output.csv --filter "port=8000"
 ```

+## Educational Objective

+The contents of this repository are for eductaional and legitimate security research purposes only.
+Please ensure that you posess authoriszation for any QR codes you process or systems you access.
+The authors are not responsible for missuse of this tool or source code.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.